microsoft/nni/docs/en_US/Compressor/Overview.md

 When instantiate a compression algorithm, there is `config_list` passed in.
 We describe how to write this config below.

 ### User configuration for a compression algorithm
 When compressing a model, users may want to specify the ratio for sparsity, to specify different ratios for different types of operations, to exclude certain types of operations, or to compress only a certain types of operations.
 For users to express these kinds of requirements, we define a configuration specification.
 It can be seen as a python `list` object, where each element is a `dict` object.

+The `dict`s in the `list` are applied one by one, that is, the configurations in latter `dict` will overwrite the configurations in former ones on the operations that are within the scope of both of them.

+#### Common keys
 In each `dict`, there are some keys commonly supported by NNI compression:

 * __op_types__: This is to specify what types of operations to be compressed. 'default' means following the algorithm's default setting.
 * __op_names__: This is to specify by name what operations to be compressed.
 If this field is omitted, operations will not be filtered by it.
 * __exclude__: Default is False.
 If this field is True, it means the operations with specified types and names will be excluded from the compression.

+#### Keys for quantization algorithms
+**If you use quantization algorithms, you need to especify more keys.
+If you use pruning algorithms, you can safely skip these keys**

+* __quant_types__ : list of string.
+Type of quantization you want to apply, currently support 'weight', 'input', 'output'.

+#### Other keys specified for every compression algorithm
 There are also other keys in the `dict`, but they are specific for every compression algorithm.
 For example, some , some.

-The `dict`s in the `list` are applied one by one, that is, the configurations in latter `dict` will overwrite the configurations in former ones on the operations that are within the scope of both of them.
+#### example
 A simple example of configuration is shown below:

 ```python